ScriptBasic/WinPBX/docs/File Procedures.md

 #### Remarks

 Items between slashes are treated as hierarchical identifiers; the last item specifies the document itself.
-You must enter a slash (/) after the document name to append more items; otherwise, **AfxxUrlCombine** changes one document for another.
+You must enter a slash (/) after the document name to append more items; otherwise, **AfxUrlCombine** changes one document for another.

 If a URL string contains '/../' or '/./', **AfxUrlCombine** usually treats the characters as if they indicated navigation in the URL hierarchy.
 The function simplifies the URLs before combining them.
 For instance, "/hello/cruel/../world" is simplified to "/hello/world".
 If the URL_DONT_SIMPLIFY flag is set in dwFlags, the function does not simplify URLs.
 In this case, "/hello/cruel/../world" is left as it is.